Plants we regret losing

 Acacia leucolobia

 We planted Acacia leucolobia in November 2013.
-This open shrub 1.5-3m high x 2m wide with silver foliage and large yellow ball flowers grows in the wild in the central tablelands of NSW.
+This open shrub 1.5-3m high x 2m wide with silver foliage and large yellow ball flowers is native to the central tablelands of NSW.
 We had our first showy blooms in September 2015, but this plant sadly died in the dryness of April 2016.

 Acacia merinthophora